Accommodare ad Hominem

 potloodventer.jpg

 What makes us unique?
-In my research I recognized that there is no single characteristic that only we have.
-As much as we would like to see ourselves as the climax of evolution, somewhere on earth there is an animal around with the same trait as us (though often to a lesser extent).
-This can be things like self-awareness, empathy, war, culture or whatever.
+In my research, I discovered that there is no single trait that belongs exclusively to us.
+As much as we may wish to view ourselves as the pinnacle of evolution, there is always another animal somewhere on Earth exhibiting the same characteristics—albeit often to a lesser degree.
+These traits can range from self-awareness and empathy to war, culture, and beyond.

 Type: Research, illustrations